MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan-for-groups-governance.md

 Once you set a group to expire:
 - Owners of the group are notified to renew the group as the expiration nears
 - Any group that is not renewed is deleted
-- Any Office 365 group that is deleted can be restored within 30 days by the group owners or the administrator
+- Any group that is deleted can be restored within 30 days by the group owners or the administrator

 > [!Tip]
 > - Pilot with specific groups initially.
-> - Choose inactive groups based on the activity report in Office Admin center.
+> - Choose inactive groups based on the activity report in Microsoft 365 admin center.
 > - Communicate renewal process to group owners.
 > - Onboard your helpdesk team.
 > - Ensure groups have multiple owners and configure email for orphan groups.